 The MacBook Pro is also expected to get a physical makeover, while a new smaller 14-inch model will also join the range alongside the 16-inch version.

 Keep scrolling down for everything else we know about the upcoming Apple MacBook Pro 2021, and make sure this page is bookmarked for future updates.

-The release date for the MacBook Pro 2021 is still up in the air, as the rumoured laptop failed to turn up at the WWDC 2021 keynote.
+The release date for the MacBook Pro 2021 is still up in the air, but the laptop is expected to launch before the end of the year.

 There’s been no indication of price so far, but it’s possible Apple will stick to the same price point as the existing Intel MacBook Pro model.